🧭 Latest Updates (Dec 2025)

 Title: Affective Suppression Fatigue: A Neurocognitive Framework for Emotional Numbing and Reactive Dysregulation

-Summary: This study proposes a 4-stage threshold-collapse model showing how chronic suppression leads to emotional numbing and reactive dysregulation; differentiates ASF from burnout/ego-depletion and outlines clinical implications.
+- Proposes a four-stage threshold-collapse cycle model explaining how chronic suppression leads to emotional numbing and reactive dysregulation.

 Preprint: https://doi.org/10.5281/zenodo.16992426